canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/snap-a-python-application.md

 ---
 id: snap-a-python-application
-summary: In this codelab, you’ll create a snap of a command-line utility for website benchmarking, called httpstat.
+summary: In this tutorial, you’ll create a snap of a command-line utility for website benchmarking, called httpstat.
 This utility is written in Python and requires only access to the network to perform its task
-categories: snapcraft
+categories: packaging
 environment: snapcraft, usage, build, beginner, python
 status: Draft
 feedback Link: https://github.com/ubuntu/codelabs/issues: